Car Advertisement Examples: 5 High Performance Facebook Auto Ads

 2. Create great mobile experiences

 3 out of the 5 examples we list here are of mobile only ad formats and that’s not a coincidence.
 Over 95% of active users access Facebook on their smartphone which means that marketers need to optimise the way they reach audiences on mobile devices.
+It is important for the ad and creative to have an appealing appearance on mobile devices.

 Ad formats such as Lead Ads and Canvas Ads were designed with mobile use at their heart and have successfully removed a lot of the frustrations associated with shopping and browsing online.
 Facebook Messenger has 1.2 billion active monthly users so campaigns such as INFINITI’s chatbot Idris are becoming more and more relevant.
 Whatever strategy you decide to test make sure that it is executed with the best mobile experience in mind.